Nova Scotia to make abortion pill Mifegymiso available free at pharmacies

 The Nova Scotia government says it will make the abortion pill available to women at no cost.

-In a statement today, the province says it "is supporting more choice for women" by making Mifegymiso available by prescription starting in November.
+Kelly Regan, the minister responsible for the status of women, said Friday the province was "supporting more choice for women" by making Mifegymiso available by prescription starting in November.

 The drug combination can medically terminate an early pregnancy of up to 49 days.

+"This is important for me because I believe and this government believes in the reproductive rights of women," said Regan.

-Women with a valid health card and prescription will be able to get the drug for free at pharmacies at a cost to the province of between $175,000 and $200,000 per year.
+Women with a valid health card and prescription will be able to get the $350 drug for free at pharmacies, at a cost to the province of between $175,000 and $200,000 per year.

-Kelly Regan, minister responsible for the status of women, says the coverage should ensure women have choice when it comes to their reproductive health.
+"Women will now be able to get the entire cost of it covered," said Regan.
+"If they already have a health benefits plan we would ask them to use that and then any remainder the government will cover.
+If they don't have a health plan we will cover that cost."

-The province also says it is removing the requirement for a physician's referral to obtain a surgical abortion, allowing women to refer themselves to the unit at the QEII Health Sciences Centre in Halifax.
+Regan said the province is also removing the requirement for a physician's referral to obtain a surgical abortion, allowing women to refer themselves to the unit at the QEII Health Sciences Centre in Halifax.

+"They will be able to self-refer for these services in the future," she said.

+Regan said out-of-province students who are covered through university health plans will be able to access the service, although there are no plans at this time to cover residents who do not have a provincial health card.

+Kim Munroe, the Nova Scotia Health Authority's director of ambulatory care, said the QEII has same-day appointments for any woman who requires an abortion.

+"We are actually setting up a self-referral process as well, which will go hand-in-hand with this, but we currently provide same-day appointments for women who require an abortion service."

-Nova Scotia has been the only province in Canada that requires women to obtain a referral.
+Nova Scotia has been the only province in Canada requiring women to obtain a referral.

 The health minister had earlier issued a statement calling abortion access in the province "out of step" with current practices after The Canadian Press reported on barriers.